ceraker/CatherineERaker_Notebook/protocols/Raker_Schedl_RNAextraction_11-15-19.md

 1. Wipe down workspace and equipment with bleach
 2. Wipe down workspace and equipment with water
 3. Wipe down workspace and equipment with RNase-free
-4. Wipe down workspace and equipment with isopropol alcohol
+4. Wipe down workspace and equipment with isopropyl alcohol

 #### Reagent Prep
 1. RNA wash buffer already prepped